 See the latest prices for used MINI hatchback models on our sister site Buyacar.

-Electric cars are much more expensive than equivalent petrol or diesel cars, but buying a used one means prices are a bit more reasonable.
+Electric cars are currently much more expensive than equivalent petrol or diesel cars but buying a used one brings prices down to a more reasonable level.
 The Renault ZOE has been one of the best-selling EVs since its launch, so there are plenty around, but newer models will be faster, better equipped and should offer more range.
 Savings continue when you’ve bought the car, too, with free VED (road tax) and low recharge costs.